Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Midlife is not a crisis.
 It can be a creative, transitional phase.
 And how we relate to our bodies during this time may set the stage for how we live the decades to come.

-Supporting your body during this time is not about applying endless self-discipline or following rigid food rules.
-It’s about cultivating agency, compassion, a more expansive definition of health, and nurturing more neutrality around your body image.
+It’s about cultivating agency in your self-care, self-compassion, and a more expansive definition of health, whilst nurturing more neutrality around your body image.
 After all, you don’t have to love every part of your body to care for it well.
 You can value what your body does, even if you’re still making peace with how it looks.

 Take a nourishing step forward today